bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 Yes the intermediate variables `X`,`X1`,`X2`,`X3` are pretty darn ugly.
 It's not just ugly; it's potentially dangerous.
 Several times in Erlang, I've accidentally passed the wrong intermediate variable to a `dict` and as a result "lost a step" in the transformation.
 Unless you make an unfortunate combination of multiple goofs, you will get a compiler warning saying you have "unused variables".
 That compiler warning often saves the day.
 At any rate, everyone agrees this code is ugly.

-Shadowing in Elixir allows something more _"normal looking"_ (to a non-FP developer anyway).
+Now back to Elixir.
+Elixir's shadowing allows something more _"normal looking"_ (to a non-FP developer anyway).

 {% highlight elixir %}
 iex(1)> x = HashDict.new